2017–18 Missouri Tigers women's basketball team

 The 2017–18 Missouri Tigers women's basketball team represented the University of Missouri in the 2017–18 NCAA Division I women's basketball season.
-The Tigers were led by eighth year head coach Robin Pingeton.
+The Tigers were led by eighth-year head coach Robin Pingeton.
 They played their games at Mizzou Arena and were members of the Southeastern Conference.
 They began the season ranked #16 in both the AP and Coaches Polls.
-They finished the season 24–8, 11–5 in SEC play to finish in a 4-way tie for fourth place.
+They finished the season 24–8, 11–5 in SEC play to finish in a four-way tie for fourth place.
 They advanced to the quarterfinals of the SEC women's tournament, where they lost to Georgia.
-They received an at-large bid to the NCAA women's tournament, where they got upset by Florida Gulf Coast in the first round.
+They received an at-large bid to the NCAA women's tournament, where they were upset by Florida Gulf Coast in the first round.

 Last season

-They finished the 2016–17 season at 22–11, 11–5 in SEC play to tie for fourth place in the conference.
-They lost in the quarterfinals of the SEC women's tournament to Texas A&M. They received an at-large to the NCAA women's tournament where they defeated South Florida in the first round before losing to Florida State in the second round.
+The Tigers finished the 2016–17 season at 22–11, 11–5 in SEC play to tie for fourth place in the conference.
+They lost in the quarterfinals of the SEC women's tournament to Texas A&M. They received an at-large bid to the NCAA women's tournament, where they defeated South Florida in the first round before losing to Florida State in the second round.